Mitochondrial theory of ageing: Mitochondrial metabolites

 As the mitochondrial matrix is where the TCA cycle takes place, different metabolites are commonly confined to the mitochondria.
-Upon ageing, mitochondrial function declines, allowing escape of these metabolites, which can induce epigenetic changes, associated with ageing.
+Upon ageing, mitochondrial function declines, allowing escape of these metabolites; this can induce epigenetic changes associated with ageing.

 Acetyl-coenzyme A (Acetyl-CoA) enters the TCA cycle in the mitochondrial matrix, and is oxidized in the process of energy production.
 Upon escaping the mitochondria and entering the nucleus, it can act as a substrate for histone acetylation.
 Histone acetylation is an epigenetic modification, which leads to gene activation.

 At a young age, acetyl-CoA levels are higher in the nucleus and cytosol, and its transport to the nucleus can extend lifespan in worms.

 Nicotinamide Adenine Dinucleotide (NAD+) is produced in the mitochondria and upon escaping to the nucleus, can act as a substrate for sirtuins.
-Sirtuins are family of proteins, known to play a role in longevity.
+Sirtuins are a family of proteins known to play a role in longevity.
 Cellular NAD+ levels have been shown to decrease with age.

 DAMPs

 Damage-associated molecular patterns (DAMPs) are molecules that are released during cell stress.
-Mitochondrial DNA is a DAMP, which only becomes available during mitochondrial damage.
+Mitochondrial DNA is a DAMP, which is only present outside of the mitochondria if the mitochondria is damaged.
 Blood mitochondrial DNA levels become elevated with age, contributing to inflamm-ageing, a chronic state of inflammation characteristic of advanced age.

 Mitochondrial-derived peptides

 Mitochondrial DNA has been known to encode 13 proteins.
 Recently, other short protein coding sequences have been identified, and their products are referred to as mitochondria-derived peptides.

-The mitochondrial-derived peptide, humanin has been shown to protect against Alzheimer’s disease, which is considered an age-associated disease.
+The mitochondrial-derived peptide humanin has been shown to protect against Alzheimer's disease, which is considered an age-associated disease.

 MOTS-c has been shown to prevent age-associated insulin resistance, the main cause of type 2 diabetes.

 Humanin and MOTS-c levels have been shown to decline with age, and their activity seems to increase longevity.

 Mitochondrial membrane

 Almaida-Pagan and coworkers found that mitochondrial membrane lipid composition changes with age, when studying Turquoise killifish.
-The proportion of monosaturated fatty acids decreased with age, and the proportion of polysaturated fatty acids increased.
-The overall phospholipid content also decreased with age.
+The proportion of monounsaturated fatty acids and the overall phospholipid content decreased with age.

 History

 In 1956 Denham Harman first postulated the free radical theory of ageing, which he later modified to the mitochondrial free radical theory of ageing (MFRTA).
-He found ROS as the main cause of damage to macromolecules, known as “ageing”.
-He later modified his theory because he found that mitochondria were producing and being damaged by ROS, leading him to the conclusion that mitochondria determine ageing.
+He found ROS as the main cause of damage to macromolecules, known as "ageing".
+He later modified his theory after discovering that mitochondria were producing and being damaged by ROS, leading him to the conclusion that mitochondria determine ageing.
 In 1972, he published his theory in the Journal of the American Geriatrics Society.